The Undergraduate Research Center is one of the distinctive programs at Occidental College.

 This exciting program provides funding for students to engage in full time, paid research on an original project in the summer.
-During summer 2013, four students will be working with Religious Studies faculty.
-Our fellows are:
+During summer 2020, the following students will be working with Religious Studies faculty:

-Each student will present her/his findings at the Summer Research conference (and might again at the Southern California Undergraduate Research conference, the regional American Academy of Religion conference, or a specialized professional conference).
-Their research might also form the foundation for the Senior Comprehensive projects.
+Students present their research findings at the Summer Research Conference (and sometimes also at the Southern California Undergraduate Research conference, the regional American Academy of Religion conference, or a specialized professional conference).
+Their research sometimes also forms the foundation for their Senior Comprehensive projects.